sotec-iot/hono-terraform/README.md

     ```
     terraform apply
     ```
-8. After terraform apply is complete, setup DNS records for the Eclipse Hono API & MQTT endpoint (Example: api.hono.mydomain.com and mqtt.hono.mydomain.com) with the static IPs you get as an output from the terraform apply.
+7. After terraform apply is complete, setup DNS records for the Eclipse Hono API & MQTT endpoint (Example: api.hono.mydomain.com and mqtt.hono.mydomain.com) with the static IPs you get as an output from the terraform apply.
 For instructions on how to set up DNS records, see [Setup DNS records](https://cloud.google.com/dns/docs/set-up-dns-records-domain-name).

-9. Create Certificates for the DNS records.
+8. Create Certificates for the DNS records.
 For example use [letsencrypt](https://letsencrypt.org/).
+9. For transport layer security (TLS) on the API and the MQTT adapter we are expecting key and cert files, named “api_tls.key”, “api_tls.crt”, “mqtt_tls.key” and “mqtt_tls.crt”, respectively, within the folder environment-template/software.
+The api files will be used to create both the esp-ssl and the ingress-tls secret.
+Rename the files you got from creating the certificates for your DNS records accordingly and copy them into the previously mentioned folder.
+10. Add the URI of the DNS record for the Eclipse Hono API/UI to the Authorized redirect URIs within your [OAuth Client](https://console.cloud.google.com/apis/credentials).

-10. Navigate to the environment-template/software folder within your CLI.
+11. Navigate to the environment-template/software folder within your CLI.

-11. Register gcloud as a Docker credential helper by running:
+12. Register gcloud as a Docker credential helper by running:
     ```
     gcloud auth configure-docker location-docker.pkg.dev
     ```
     Replace <b>location</b> with the location of the Artifact Registry, where the Helm chart is located.
-12. If your Helm chart is within a private Artifact Registry:
+13. If your Helm chart is within a private Artifact Registry:

     Authenticate with the registry using the following command: